 My research into the conceptualization and development of fundamentals of statistical interpretation and analysis of data conveyed by electromagnetic waves was, for the next ten years (through 2011), mostly unfunded, although a bit was funded in part by the federal government indirectly via internal/independent R&D at my contract research firm, SSPI; but it was largely on my own terms because I was not subject to meddling from publication reviewers, technical advisors to contracting officer’s technical representatives (COTRs), and others having authority without adequate technical qualifications or, as McGilchrist puts it, people with malfunctioning brains (left and right brains out of balance).

 Among many more significant consequences for those for whom Jim had been a part of their lives, this sad event not only took from me a best friend, but also left me without what had been an interesting and undeniably qualified source of ideas and an interested sounding board for my ideas in the areas of space technology, astrophysics, and cosmology, among a variety of other topics.
 I had shared with Jim early drafts of what became the publication [JP65], wherein I reported my admittedly late discovery (made in 2015) of how to expand the cyclostationarity paradigm in engineering, which I created in my earlier life, to engulf empirical time-series data with irregular cyclicity gathered throughout the sciences where natural systems predominate in contrast to the predominance of manmade systems in engineering which often give rise to regular cyclicity.
 Following Jim’s passing and this exciting discovery, I changed the balance in my work to favor reporting what I had already learned over decades past about time-series analysis instead of pushing ahead (?) with the much earlier-stage research into electric universe concepts in astrophysics which I had more recently been engaged in.
 But, to minimize my frustration with what had become the dysfunctional publishing industry and the counterproductive process it defines in the 21st Century—which had just been driven home for me harder than ever before by a 2-year mind-numbing chase-your-tail process of unbelievably incompetent production of my breakthrough paper [JP65]—I chose to restrict all release of my writings from then on to my newly created educational website that I am posting in at this very minute.
+Among the topics more recently worked on is theory and method for Bayesian star ranging using IBI (Interplanetary Baseline (RF) Interferometry), which is to be addressed on Page 10 in 2021 if not later this year.

-To illustrate that the loftiness of positions held is no guarantee of an ability to exercise good right-brain judgement in all matters relevant to one’s work, I mention in passing the accomplished Robert W. Lucky of Bell Telephone Laboratories, as it was called when I worked there before the famous (or infamous, depending on your perspective) divestiture of AT&T. Lucky was someone deserving of much respect for the broad scope of his thinking and writing, among many other achievements and professional contributions; yet he was among a number of reviewers between 1972 and 1987 who recommended against funding my research on cyclostationarity.
+To illustrate that the loftiness of positions held is no guarantee of an ability to exercise good right-brain judgement in all matters relevant to one’s work, I mention in passing the accomplished Robert W. Lucky of Bell Telephone Laboratories, as it was called when I worked there before the famous (or infamous, depending on your perspective) divestiture of AT&T. Lucky was someone deserving of much respect for the broad scope of his thinking and writing, among many other achievements and professional contributions; yet he was among a number of reviewers between 1972 and 1987 who recommended against funding research on cyclostationarity.
 In a reviewer’s report on one of my cyclostationarity research proposals submitted to the NSF, he wrote “it’s not even wrong”.
 His point was that he could find no technical errors but could not see why the development of the proposed theory might be of any import.
-Of course, it is possible that my proposal was poorly written, but essentially all my research proposals on cyclostationarity for my first 15 years at UC Davis went unfunded until the publication of my book [Bk2].
-Thereafter, I fairly quickly became what I was told by a UCDavis administrator at the time the best funded theoretician at UCDavis (see Page 2).
-It seems unlikely that the writing of a book suddenly made me so much of a better proposal writer that my proposal success rate went from nearly 0% for 15 years to nearly 100% for the next 15 years at UCDavis.
+Of course, it is possible that my proposal was poorly written, but essentially all my research proposals on cyclostationarity for my first 15 years on the faculty at UC Davis went unfunded until the publication of my book [Bk2].
+Thereafter, I fairly quickly became what I was told by a UCDavis administrator at the time was the best funded theoretician at UCDavis (see Page 2).
+It seems unlikely that the writing of a book (my second) suddenly made me so much of a better proposal writer that my proposal success rate went from nearly 0% for 15 years to nearly 100% for the next 15 years at UCDavis.
 Rather, I think it is that the book finally got the community interested in cyclostationarity by making such a strong and highly visible case for its utility that to deny this utility risked one’s reputation.
-Instead of my research proposals being viewed as outside of the mainstream, they were seen as defining a new branch of the mainstream.
+Instead of my research proposals being viewed as outside of the mainstream, they were thereafter seen as defining a new branch of the mainstream.
 This is precisely the classic problem of Left-Brain thinking not being guided by Right-Brain thinking.
 It took a 566-page book to make the point that the development of cyclostationarity theory is a good idea.
 Of course, this sledge-hammer-to-the-head approach to getting the attention of those with inactive right brains could never be taken in a research proposal.
-Therein lies the problem addressed on this Page 11: Breakthrough research is commonly rejected by left-brain thinkers.
+Therein lies the problem addressed on this Page 11: Breakthrough research is commonly rejected by left-brain thinkers who, all too often, wield authority they are not properly qualified to exercise.

 Having struggled with being surrounded by those exhibiting what I imagine McGilchrist might call lopsided brains—heavy on the left side, and also having had the rewarding experience of actually collaborating with an exemplary individual exhibiting all the signs of a very healthy right brain that productively interacts with a capable left brain, I consider myself to have license to react to the book review below and to Iain McGilchrist’s brain theory, which I believe to be a reasonable basis for gaining valuable insight into what many consider to be a serious lack of progress in science—the pursuit of understanding of the natural world.
 Therefore, as WCM, I am including in this website the following links and I am encouraging those interested in fostering a scientific revolution to read the book review Cosmos and History: The Journal of Natural and Social Philosophy, vol. 8, no. 1, 2012 http://cosmosandhistory.org/index.php/journal/article/viewFile/290/587 (copied in part below), view the videos https://www.youtube.com/watch?v=dFs9WO2B8uI and https://www.youtube.com/watch?v=U2mSl7ee8DI and possibly others, and read some of the writings of Iain McGilchrist and the many serious reactions to it (see https://en.wikipedia.org/wiki/The_Master_and_His_Emissary ).
 I believe his model can be very useful to those wanting to see badly needed fundamental change in the practice and results of science.